telepresenceio/telepresence/reference/cluster-config.md

        containers:
 ```

-### Note on numeric ports
+### Note on Numeric Ports

-If the <code>targetPort</code> of your intercepted Service is pointing at a port number, in addition to
+If the <code>targetPort</code> of your intercepted service is pointing at a port number, in addition to
 injecting the Traffic Agent sidecar, Telepresence will also inject an <code>initContainer</code> that will
 reconfigure the pod's firewall rules to redirect traffic to the Traffic Agent.